torvalds/linux/Documentation/filesystems/hpfs.rst

 correctly and writes warning if it finds them.
 If you see this message, this is probably because of directories created with old version of this driver.
 Workaround is to move all files from that directory to another and then back again.
-Do it in Linux, not OS/2!
+Do it in GNU/Linux, not OS/2!
 If you see this message in directory that is whole created by this driver, it is BUG - let me know about it.